Guy stood at the sink, towel barely holding as he leaned in to shave.

 John stayed quiet.

-and realized the camera wasn’t pointed at his face.
+A beat—then he caught John’s reflection… and realized the camera wasn’t on his face.

 Image 1 - Guy Madison